coopcycle/coopcycle-website/content/network.en.md

 <div class="row">
     <div class="col-md-6">
         <h4 class="h4">Funding : against the capitalist rentier effect, we contribute !</h4>
         <p>The pooled services are funded by cotisation.
-The cotisation rate and the funds gathered are democratically managed by the members.
+The cotisation rate and the funds gathered are democratically managed by members.
 Thus, the couriers get back the control over their professional activity and working tools.</p>
         <h4 class="h4">A democratic governance</h4>
         <p>Couriers decide together about:
             <ul>